 Port is a rich, sweet wine, typically served with a dessert course.
 Its sweetness cuts the tanginess of blue cheese wonderfully, so it makes a nice contrast.

-A full-bodied Cabernet Sauvignon – or a Petite Sirah like this one from Fete Today in Lodi, California – goes really well with Gouda, Cheddar, and other strongly-flavored hard cheeses.
+A full-bodied cabernet sauvignon like this one from Naked Wines goes really well with gouda, cheddar, and other strongly-flavored hard cheeses.
 Neither one overpowers the other, so there’s a nice balance.

 Really, the combinations here are endless.
 Though most of my friends and relatives aren’t hardcore wine enthusiasts, many are familiar with at least a few varieties that they know and love.

-Offering a little bit of everything can be a great idea to satisfy the tastes of your guests.
-A premade selection like the one pictured below, available on Amazon, can simplify the selection process.
+Offering a little bit of everything is a great way to explore new wines, and to satisfy the tastes of your guests.
+A selection like the ones available from Wine Insiders Club can simplify the process of choosing your bottles.

 If you fall into this category, then you can always just start from the wine and work backwards.
 Pick out the wines you know you like to drink and then think about their flavor profiles and how they would taste with certain cheeses, using the tips outlined above for guidance.